gatsbyjs/gatsby/docs/docs/adding-comments.md

 If you're using Gatsby to run a blog and you've started adding some content to it, the next thing to think about is how to increase engagement among your visitors.
 A great way to do that is to allow them to ask questions and express their views on what you've written.
 This will make your blog seem much more lively to anyone visiting it.

 There are many options out there for adding comment functionality to a site, several of them specfically targeted at static sites.
 So the hardest part may be to choose which one to go with.
-With no claims on completeness, here's a list of available services:
+While this list is by no means exhaustive, it does serve as a good starting point to illustrate what's available:

 - [Disqus](https://disqus.com)
 - [Facebook comments](https://www.npmjs.com/package/react-facebook)